 Three main organizations cater specifically to veterans' financial needs: Pentagon Federal Credit Union, Navy Federal Credit Union and USAA.
 Each lender offers personal loans meant for people with average to fair credit, with interest rates capped at 18% and low credit score requirements.
 In order to take advantage of these loans, you'll typically need to become a member of the credit union.

 Pentagon Federal Credit Union (PenFed)

 Pentagon Federal Credit Union (PenFed) is best for veterans with fair to average credit scores, which is around mid-600s or higher.
-The lender offers personal loans up to $50,000 with rates ranging from Starting at 6.49% to %.
+The lender offers personal loans up to $50,000 with rates ranging from 17.99% to 5.49%.
 You can even use a co-signer to improve your chances of approval and to get a lower rate.
 To get a loan with PenFed, you will need to be a member of the credit union.